Lourdes Medical Bureau: Skeptical reception

 Skeptical responses often claim that auto-suggestion and the placebo effect are the cause of those healings after pilgrimage to the sanctuary.

 The methodological procedures of the bureau (which is also subservient to the Catholic Church) have received numerous criticisms over the years, and the healings considered to be a "neuropsychiatric phenomenon".
 Some have coined the Lourdes effect to describe how none of the healings have involved dramatic, unambiguous events like growing back a limb but inconclusive and opaque results.

 According to James Randi, in his book The Faith Healers:

-"Serge Perrin, 41 years old, claimed that he had recovered from "recurring organic hemiplegia" (paralysis of one side of the body) and recurring blindness in one eye.
+Serge Perrin, 41 years old, claimed that he had recovered from "recurring organic hemiplegia" (paralysis of one side of the body) and recurring blindness in one eye.
 The Lourdes medical team declared the case "miraculous."
 But an American team examined the data and discovered that the necessary tests—a spinal tap and a brain scan—had not been done to properly establish the cause of the condition.
 In fact, the American doctors said, Perrin's symptoms are classic signs of hysteria; in the absence of appropriate medical tests, that was a much more probable diagnosis.
 Furthermore, hysteria is known to respond favorably to highly emotional circumstances like those encountered at religious ceremonies...
-If Serge Perrin's case is representative, there are good reasons to be distrustful of officially declared miraculous cures at Lourdes."
+If Serge Perrin's case is representative, there are good reasons to be distrustful of officially declared miraculous cures at Lourdes.

-Scientific Analysis
+Scientific analysis

 A study by former Emeritus Professor Bernard Francis et al in Journal of the History of Medicine and Allied Sciences looked at the evidence of the cures.
-It found that while there were some cases associated with hysteria and mental disorders, there were others that were clearly anatomical abnormalities visible to the eye, including tumours and opens wounds.
-It also noted other diseases like Tuberculosis and Multiple sclerosis.
+It found that while there were some cases associated with hysteria and mental disorders, there were others that were clearly anatomical abnormalities visible to the eye, including tumours and open wounds.
+It also noted other diseases like tuberculosis and multiple sclerosis.
 His investigations found that many of the people cured of their medical issues remained cured and didn't relapse.
 It noted there was no obvious explanation for the cures: "Although uncommon, the miraculous cures are evidence of somatic and mental processes we do not know."
-However, they also admitted that auto-suggestion and the placebo effect played a role in those curings.
+However, they also surmise that "autosuggestion and the placebo effect played a role in a number of improvements and allegations of cures."